Strength Training: You’re Not “Too Old!”En Español (Spanish Version)

 Stand with your feet shoulder width apartHold hand weights straight down at your sides, with palms facing backward.Raise both arms in front of you to shoulder height.
-Do not turn your wrist.Hold position for one second.Slowly lower arms.
+Do not turn your wrist.Hold this position for 1 second.Slowly lower your arms.
 Pause.Repeat 10-15 times.Rest; then do another set of 10-15 repetitions.

 Strengthens muscles in front of thigh and shin.
 You can use ankle weights for this exercise if you are able.

-Sit in chair.
+Sit in a chair.
 Only the balls of your feet and your toes should rest on the floor.
-Put a rolled towel under knees, if needed, to lift your feet.
-Rest your hands on your thighs or on the sides of the chair.Slowly extend one leg in front of you as straight as possible.Flex foot to point toes toward head.Hold position for 1–2 seconds.Slowly lower leg back down.
-Pause.Repeat with other leg.Alternate legs until you have done 10-15 repetitions with each leg.Rest; then do another set of 10-15 alternating repetitions.
+Put a rolled towel under your knees, if needed, to lift your feet.
+Rest your hands on your thighs or on the sides of the chair.Slowly extend 1 leg in front of you as straight as possible.Flex your foot to point toes toward head.Hold this position for 1–2 seconds.Slowly lower your leg back down.
+Pause.Repeat with your other leg.Alternate legs until you have done 10-15 repetitions with each leg.Rest; then do another set of 10-15 alternating repetitions.